Volunteer Trail Safety Patrol - East Bay Regional Park District

 Members of the Volunteer Mounted Patrol (VMP), one of five patrol groups in the Volunteer Trail Safety Patrol of the East Bay Regional Park District, patrol District trails on horseback.
 VMP members meet other District visitors, provide education and safety advice, and encourage them to follow District rules.
 In their patrol activities, VMP members help to:

 The Volunteer Mounted Patrol has been supporting the East Bay Regional Park District since 1979.
-While we are riding the trails, you can most easily recognize us by our kelly green riding vests with their public safety shield patches.
-Like all Volunteer Trail Safety Patrol members, we carry District ID cards.
+Like all Volunteer Trail Safety Patrol members, we carry District volunteer photo ID cards.

 To qualify to join the Volunteer Mounted Patrol, you must be an experienced trail rider with access to a horse that you can ride for a minimum of 60 hours per year in the District.
 You will be expected to attend at least ten of our twelve monthly membership meetings each year, on the second Monday evening of each month, at District headquarters in Oakland.